 Conflict of Interest

-In their manuscripts, authors should disclose any financial or other substantive conflict of interest that might have influenced the presented results or their interpretation.
+In their manuscripts, the authors are obliged to point to financial or any other conflict of interest that might affect the presented results and interpretations.

-When an author discovers a significant error or inaccuracy in his/her own published work, it is his/her obligation to promptly notify the journal editor or publisher and cooperate with them to retract or correct the paper.
+In case the author discovers a significant error in his/her own published work, it is his/her obligation to promptly notify the journal editor or publisher and cooperate with them to retract or correct the paper.

-By submitting their manuscripts to the journal, the authors agree to abide by the listed responsibilities.
+By submitting their manuscripts to the editorial board of Čitalište, the authors agree to abide by the listed responsibilities.

 The reviewers assess manuscripts for compliance with the profile of the journal, the relevance of the investigated topic, the scholarly apparatus and the organization of the text.
 The review process should not take longer than two months.